 Step 7) Repeat this process for each tick.

 To submit tick(s) to VDH, place the tick(s) inside a sealed, zipper locked, bag or leak-proof container.
 Place the bag or container in an envelope, ideally a protective bubble envelope.
 There is no need to add alcohol or preservative when submitting the tick.
 Include a note clearly labeled with your email address and survey submission number (emailed after survey completion).
-VDH does not cover the cost of shipping, and the tick will be destroyed after it is received and identified.
+VDH does not cover the cost of shipping, and the tick will not be returned to the submitter after it is received.

 Address to: